smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 Message Management Parameters.
 This command can also be executed from any other access to an IBM i command processor, as long as the job fits one of the following profiles.
-It is important to properly manage the JOB() parameter according to the job\'s environment.
+It is important to properly manage the JOB() parameter according to the job's environment.

 - The job was started by OpCon or is tracked by OpCon: can use JOB(\*) for the current job, or use JOB(123456/USERID/JOBNAME) to reference